haiwen/seafile-user-manual/en/drive_client/drive_client_for_macos.md

 ## FAQ

+### Why is SeaDrive extension not started?

+When the tray icon keeps showing a red x, this is due to the SeaDrive extension not being started, you need to start the SeaDrive extension by clicking on the SeaDrive entry in the Finder.

 ### Can I create, delete, rename libraries?

 Yes.
 When you create, delete or rename library folders in the virtual drive, the operation will be reflected on the server.
 You can only create, delete, rename libraries under the "My Libraries" category.
 Creating, deleting or renaming libraries in other categories will be ignored.